ECA College Scholarship Information

 The Engineering Contractor’s’ Association routinely recommends many of our member companies that meet this requirement.

-SCPFJ is a true partnership between organized labor and construction management that will ultimately represent more than 2,500 construction firms who employ more than 86,000 union workers in the twelve counties of Southern California.
+Rebuild SoCal Partnership is a true partnership between organized labor and construction management that will ultimately represent more than 2,700 construction firms who employ more than 90,000 union workers in the twelve counties of Southern California.

 With a primary focus on Southern California projects, the Partnership advocates responsible investment in public infrastructure projects to help fix our aging transportation networks, water, sewer and storm drain systems, while building for our future needs and economic growth.
 To that end, we will work to educate the public and our elected officials alike to a better understanding of the benefits of these investments.
 Learn More >>